marklogic-community/grove-react-ui/docs/WELCOME_TUTORIAL.markdown

 ml-gradle is a community-supported tool that lets you and your team manage MarkLogic via automated tasks that run based on configuration files placed under version control.
 In this tutorial, we will use some of the most common ml-gradle tasks.
 For background and an appreciation of all the MarkLogic management tasks that you can automate, [take a look at the ml-gradle docs](https://github.com/marklogic-community/ml-gradle).

+We'll work from the `marklogic` directory of our source code when managing and provisioning MarkLogic:

+    cd marklogic

+Now, run the ml-gradle task to create a content database, a modules database, a MarkLogic REST server, and application users and security roles, based on configuration files in the `marklogic` directory of this source code.
+It also loads custom MarkLogic server-side code for this application [TODO: explain each of these with links to the docs][TODO: a word about ./gradlew]:

+    ./gradlew mlDeploy

+When we are done, move back up to the top-level directory of our source code:

+    cd ..

 ## Start the ML-UI-React Application

 ### Install Node.js Locally